 Negative balance protection works like this: Say you invest $50, but your trade can lose $125 because you have used leverage.
 You will need $125 available in your account to do this trade.

 Negative balance protection is essential, as it would be unfortunate if you received an unexpected bill from a broker one day.

 Both Trade.com and Admiral Markets do offer clients negative balance protection.

 Also, before you sign up with online brokers like Trade.com or Admiral Markets, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with Trade.com or Admiral Markets before investing money into something.